 We have been dreaming about visiting the Italian capital city for a long time.
 We were super happy when we finally booked our flight from Budapest to Rome.
+In this blog post we'll share with you the best 3 day Rome itinerary!
+We've put together everything you need to know in order to visit the most beautiful places in Rome in 3 days.

 There are two airports where you can arrive if you come by plane to Rome.
 One of them is the Leonardo Da Vinci Airport that is usually used by the major lines, the other one is the Ciampino airport which is where the budget airlines usually arrive.